-- 1. An attempt should be made to find a surrogate category.
-The average or median value for the surrogate category should then be assigned to the worker as per Section 7.3.1. - 2.
-If no surrogate category can be identified i.e., if there are no monitored workers with the same job title or the job title listed in the subject's records cannot be associated with any surrogate job title then either the Mallinckrodt subject matter expert for the dose reconstruction project should be consulted for guidance (and possibly further research) or the subject should be assigned a nominal category.
+- 1. An attempt should be made to find a surrogate category. - 2.
+If no surrogate category can be identified i.e., if there are no monitored workers with the same job title or the job title listed in the worker's records cannot be associated with any surrogate job title then either the Mallinckrodt subject matter expert for the dose reconstruction project should be consulted for guidance (and possibly further research) or the worker should be assigned a nominal category.
 Normally, the appropriate nominal category will be a low-exposure job title such as office worker.

-7.3.5 Unmonitored Workers - Plants No Longer Operating under MED/AEC Contracts
+7.3.3 Unmonitored Workers - Plants No Longer Operating under MED/AEC Contracts